 In September, the Cloudbusting Podcast team held a roundtable discussion with CxOs from seven enterprises at different stages in their cloud journey.
-The conversation covered several topics, including what it takes to adopt an agile mindset in your organisation and how to adjust to a more customer-centric, product-led business model.
-Ultimately, they set out to answer the question: What does it mean to be an adaptable organisation?
+The conversation covered several topics, including what it takes to adopt an agile mindset in your organization and how to adjust to a more customer-centric, product-led business model.
+Ultimately, they set out to answer the question: What does it mean to be an adaptable organization?

 When approaching your cloud journey, it is easy to get bogged down in the technology and ‘how’ you are going to transform.
 With the Secret CxO roundtable the goal was to investigate ‘why’ businesses are adopting cloud and how they are adapting to unlock the benefits that the technology can unleash.

-All of the participants on the panel came from businesses that have recognised the need to adapt in response to changing, challenging markets.
+All of the participants on the panel came from businesses that have recognized the need to adapt in response to changing, challenging markets.
 Likewise, all have wrestled, and continue to wrestle with, the often-unknown, internal, day-to-day challenges that come from enacting large-scale digital change in their organisation.

 The conversation covered both these issues – with our CxOs sharing successes, failures and lessons learned from their own, unique experiences.